futuretap/InAppSettingsKit/README.md

 InAppSettingsKit
 ================

-InAppSettingsKit is an open source solution to easily add in-app settings to your iPhone apps.
+InAppSettingsKit (IASK) is an open source solution to easily add in-app settings to your iPhone apps.
 Normally iOS apps use the `Settings.bundle` resource to [make app's settings](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/UserDefaults/Preferences/Preferences.html) to be present in "Settings" app.
 InAppSettingsKit takes advantage of the same bundle and allows you to present the same settings screen within your app.
 So the user has the choice where to change the settings.
 More details about the history of this development on the [FutureTap Blog](http://www.futuretap.com/blog/inappsettingskit) and the [Edovia Blog](http://www.edovia.com/blog/inappsettingskit).

 <a href="https://flattr.com/thing/799297/futuretapInAppSettingsKit-on-GitHub" target="_blank">
 <img src="http://api.flattr.com/button/flattr-badge-large.png" alt="Flattr this" title="Flattr this" border="0" /></a>